Unidata/gempak/README.md

 * [Grid Catalog - Projections and Parameters](http://www.unidata.ucar.edu/software/gempak/grids/)

 # Build or Install

+GEMPAK can be installed by an individual user, and root / superuser permission is not required.
+For this guide and throughout other online documentation it is assumed that GEMPAK is installed for a **gempak** user account in the home directory `/home/gempak/GEMPAK7`.

 **It is important that you read this entire document if you are building from source**.